Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/370__MarketPrice__Batch/ReadMe.txt

 an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.

-The 370__MarketPrice__Batch showcases usage of batch request feature of Omm Consumer.
+The 370__MarketPrice__Batch showcases usage of batch request feature of OMM Consumer.

 Detailed Description